 Salary History and Employer Demand: Evidence from a Two-Sided Audit

-We study how salary history disclosures affect employer demand by using a novel, two-sided field experiment featuring hundreds of recruiters reviewing over 2000 job applications.
-We randomize the presence of salary history questions as well as candidates' disclosures.
-We find that employers make negative inferences about non-disclosing candidates, and view salary history as a stronger signal about competing options than worker quality.
-Disclosures by men (and other highly-paid candidates) yield higher salary offers, however they are negative signals of value (net of salary), and thus yield fewer callbacks.
-Male wage premiums are regarded as a weaker signal of quality than other sources (such as the premiums from working at higher paying firms, or being well-paid compared to peers).
-Recruiters correctly anticipate that women are less likely to disclose salary history at any level, and punish women less than men for silence.
-In our simulation of bans, we find no evidence that bans affect the gender ratio of callback choices, but find large reductions in gender inequality in salary offers among candidates called back.
-However, salary offers are lower overall (especially for men).
-A theoretical framework shows how these effects may differ by key properties of labor markets.
+We study how salary disclosures affect employer demand using a field experiment featuring hundreds of recruiters and over 2,000 job applications.
+We randomize the presence of salary questions and the candidates’ disclosures.
+Employers make negative inferences about non-disclosing candidates, and view salary history as a stronger signal about competing options than worker quality.
+Disclosures by men (and other highly-paid candidates) yield higher salary offers, but are negative signals of value (net of salary), yielding fewer callbacks.
+Male wage premiums are regarded as a weaker signal of quality than other wage premiums (such as working at higher paying firms).

 Non-Technical Summaries